SKETCH2COLAB

 Method Overview

-architecture
+basic architecture

 Sketch-Driven Human-Object-Human Generation on CORE4D Comparisons

-HQ Video might take time to load
+HQ video might take time to load.

 ⬇️ Download Video